What to Expect in Pregnancy During the First, Second, and Third Trimesters

 Things are getting real!
 This is your time to slow down, enjoy and soak up all the rest you can before that sweet little baby arrives!
 Did you know just sitting there, your heart rate is equivalent to when you exercise?
 Your body is working really hard so you might get more tired and a little achy.

 Nourish your body with good foods during the third trimester to build up your energy and give you a boost heading into labour.
 You’ll also start seeing your healthcare provider regularly.
 It’s a good idea to be taking a childbirth class in preparation for “labour day”.
-There is a lot to know about making your labour go as smoothly as possible, but if you are taking the Empowered Birth class, I’ve got you covered!
+You need to know a lot about making your labour go as smoothly as possible.
+However, my Empowered Birth Course has got you covered!

 This is the home stretch!
 Baby is still growing in weight and size and the lungs are still maturing.
 Baby will start to position themselves head down for labour.